cValtulini/cValtulini.github.io/index.md

 ## Research Interest

-I am currently working on my master thesis in NLP, more specifically topic analysis
+I am currently working on my master thesis in Natural Language Processing & Understanding, with a focus on topic discovery and analysis in customer feedback.

 ## Publications